mggg/GerryChain/docs/user/recom.rst

 ..   the surcharges are in the range :math:`[0,1]`, then the surcharges from the surcharge
 ..   dictionary are added to them.
 In the event that
 ..   many edges within the tree have a surcharge above 1, then it can sometimes
-..   cause the biparitioning step to stall.
+..   cause the bipartitioning step to stall.

 What to do if the Chain Gets Stuck